auztincodes/naijahacks/README.md

 # NaijaHacks Hackathon 2018
 Project - Grudemy
-A simple application that can be used to find a study group/tutor near you;
+A simple application that can be used to find a study group/tutor near you<br/>
-Team name;
+Team name<br/>
 LILA

 Team members(name, email);